mathiascode/projects/index.md

 ### [Nicotine+](https://github.com/nicotine-plus/nicotine-plus) - Graphical client for the Soulseek P2P network

 Maintainer and developer.
-The project dates back to 2001, with multiple developers working on it over the years.
-Currently working on bug fixes, UX improvements and refactoring legacy code.
+Numerous accomplishments over the years, including implementing requested features, bug fixes, UX/UI improvements, performance optimizations, as well as modernizing the codebase and tooling.

 *2020 – present*

 ### [tinytag](https://github.com/tinytag/tinytag) - Python library for reading audio metadata

 Co-maintainer and developer.
-Currently working on fixing any bugs related to incorrecty reading metadata.
+Accomplishments include numerous fixes related to incorrectly reading metadata, support for new audio file formats and features, as well as improvements to the API.

 *2021 – present*

 ### [Mahjongg](https://gitlab.gnome.org/GNOME/gnome-mahjongg) - Single-player tile-matching game for GNOME

 Maintainer and developer.
-Currently working on bug fixes and keeping up with changes in the GNOME Human Interface Guidelines.
+Accomplishments include bug fixes and keeping up with changes in the GNOME Human Interface Guidelines.

 *2024 – present*